Imágenes únicamente para fines ilustrativo

 What is Ozempic?

-Ozempic is a medication that is used to treat the blood sugar levels in people that have type two diabetes.
-Ozempic is a revolutionary medication that can help people to get their blood sugar levels under control.
-Ozempic can also help people to lose weight when they use it in conjunction with changes to diet and an exercise routine.
+Ozempic is a medication that is used to treat the blood sugar levels in a person that has type 2 diabetes.
+Ozempic is a revolutionary medication, for diabetes management, that can help people to get their blood sugar levels under control.

 VIDEO: An overview of Ozempic